dan-wagner/DMHEE_THR/README.md

 # DMHEE_THR
-The goal of this repo is to develop and execute the Total Hip Replacement (THR) model from the DMHEE textbook.
-This exercise was developed in response to the observation that the textbook is written and organized for a spreadsheet environment.
-A different approach is required when using a programming language like R.

-Source Text:
-1. Briggs AH, Claxton K, Sculpher MJ.
-Decision modelling for health economic evaluation.
-Oxford: Oxford University Press; 2006.
-237 p.
-(Briggs A, Gray A, editors.
-Oxford handbooks in health economic evaluation).
+This repo is a redevelopment of the Total Hip Replacement (THR) model from the DMHEE textbook [^1] following strategies for reproducibility.
+The relevant methodological sequence was organized into an automated workflow which was designed to capture the procedures of the economic evaluation as well as those used to estimate the parameter inputs.

+This effort was initiated in response to the fact that the original textbook exercises are designed and organized for a spreadsheet environment.
+Adapting this project ot a programming language (`R`) offered the ability to show how this model could be developed in a reproducible fashion.
+A collection of previously identified strategies for reproducibility were used to achieve a level of reproducibility that would allow for the reliable re-generation of results, including intermediate data sets.

 # Model Summary
-Briggs et al. reported on the development of a Markov model which was used to predict the prognosis of patients who have undergone primary total hip replacement (THR) surgery (2).
+Briggs et al. reported on the development of a Markov model which was used to predict the prognosis of patients who have undergone primary total hip replacement (THR) surgery [^2].
 A diagrammatic representation of the model is presented below:

 ![Structure of THR Markov Model](docs/Diagrams/THR-Model.png)